surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.9.0-dev.5 =
+= 13.9.0-dev.6 =

-(2022/11/09) Added a "Term Archive Title" option.
-Added a "Clear WordPress Cron Jobs" button.
+(2022/11/09) Added new options under the SSO &gt; Advanced &gt; Plugin Settings &gt; Default Text tab.
 Fixed a possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled.

 = 13.8.0 =